 Courses Approved for CEUs

 Most of Raising Canine’s courses will qualify for continuing education units or endorsement through your professional organization.
-Raising Canine has applied for CEUs and endorsement through the Certification Council for Professional Dog Trainers.
+Raising Canine has applied for CEUs and endorsement through the Certification Council for Professional Dog Trainers and International Association of Animal Behavior Consultants.
 Veterinarians and veterinary technicians are regulated through the state in which they practice; many of these courses will qualify in different states.
 Additionally, many of these courses will qualify for certified members in related professions – please check with your organization.
 Raising Canine is more than willing to help with CEUs in any way we can.

-KPA: If a course is approved by either CCPDT or IAABC, KPA will honor those CEUs based on the following criteria.
+KPA: If a course is approved by either CCPDT or IAABC, KPA will honor those CEUs.
 You may use your receipt as proof of attendence.

 Qualifying and Applying for CEUs